 Turn on the scope and the function generator.

-Select a sine wave with a frequency of 1 kHz and an amplitude of 1 V.
+Program the function generator to produce a sine wave with a frequency of 1 kHz and an amplitude of 1 V.

 Connect the output of the function generator to the input (Ch1) of the scope.

-Cut a coaxial cable in two (horizontally).

-Observe the inner conductor and the outer sheath.
-The inner conductor carries the signal voltage, and the outer serves as ground (Figure 2).

 Take an intact cable with BNC connectors on both ends.
 Plug one end into the SIG-OUT port of the function generator and the other into Channel 1 of the oscilloscope.
 Note how the slots in the BNC connectors line up with the pegs on the ports, and that the connectors are locked into place by pushing in and turning.